ContracGuardAI/frontend/docs/api/audit-stream.md

 ## Notes

-- Prefer this endpoint over `/api/audit` when the contract is long (> 2,000 characters)
+- Prefer this endpoint over `/api/audit` when the contract is long (> 2,000 characters) or when you want to show the user live progress
 - The final `result` event contains the same schema as the synchronous `/api/audit` response
+- Market price fetching (Blibli/SerpAPI) happens during streaming — results are injected into the QVAC prompt before analysis
+- All AI inference runs locally via QVAC SDK; only market price lookups make external network calls